 Improving the quality of your exercise routine is just as important as improving the quality of your diet.
 Traditional exercise has a few drawbacks when it comes to defeating Diabesity.
 The first is that traditional exercise often causes injury because of the speed or intensity of the exercise.
 The second is that it is not that effective at burning fat.
 The third is that intense exercise performed for a prolonged period of time can actually raise setpoint weight because it triggers a release of cortisol.

 There is a better way; it’s called eccentric exercise.

-You see, traditional resistance training exercise has two types of contraction: concentric that usually occurs as you lift the resistance toward you, and eccentric that usually occurs as you lower the resistance.
+You see, traditional resistance training exercise has two types of contraction: concentric, which usually occurs as you lift the resistance toward you, and eccentric, which usually occurs as you lower the resistance.